 end

-def self.titles(objects, context, language:)
+def self.title(objects, context, language:)

 # This is equivalent to plain `field :title, ...`, but for example: